Ongoing scientific research at Mpala

 Vulturine guineafowl (Acryllium vulturinum) are the largest species of guineafowl and are highly social, exhibiting distinct decision-making structures.
 This project seeks to better understand their…

-Kenya Rangelands Wild Dog & Cheetah Project
+Samburu-Laikipia Wild Dog Project

 The survival of cheetahs and wild dogs depends upon sharing the African landscape with people and livestock, and this project is concerned with studying approaches…